Contracted (film): Plot

-Samantha turns to Nikki for consolation, but Nikki coldly rejects her and calls her sexually confused.
-Samantha is enraged, so when Nikki tries to shut the door Samantha slams the door into Nikkis face.
-Samantha then chokes Nikki to death.
-She then drives to Alice's in a rage and Alice tells her to get out of her house and grabs a knife.
-Samantha says, "you finally have me" and they kiss.
-Samantha then throws up blood into her mouth.
-Alice runs away but Samantha violently attacks her and murders her by biting into her throat and then hits her with a blunt object.
-Losing her sanity, Samantha invites Riley, a man who has had a crush on her, to Alice's house and seduces him, and they engage in Sexual intercourse, but during the process, Riley then comments feeling wet and tingly inside her and then upon withdrawing his penis from her Vagina, he sees an excessive abundant amount of bloody maggots fall out of Samantha's vagina and becomes repulsed.
-He then goes to the bathroom to vomit and inspect himself including his groin and genitalia, which is covered in massive amount of blood and while wiping himself, he opens the shower curtain and discovers Alice's body in the bathtub.
+After a violent argument with her mother, Samantha turns to Nikki for consolation, but Nikki coldly rejects her and calls her sexually confused.
+Nikki tries to shut the door, but an enraged Samantha slams the door into Nikki's face before choking her to death.
+She then drives to Alice's in a rage, and Alice tells her to get out of her house and grabs a knife.
+Samantha says, "You finally have me," and they kiss.
+Samantha then vomits blood into her mouth.
+Alice runs away, but Samantha violently attacks her and murders her by biting into her throat and then hitting her with a blunt object.
+Losing her sanity, Samantha invites Riley, a man who had a crush on her, to Alice's house and seduces him.
+They engage in sexual intercourse, but Riley then comments feeling wet and tingly inside her, and then upon withdrawing his penis from her vagina, he sees an excessively abundant amount of bloody maggots fall out of Samantha's vagina and becomes repulsed.
+He then goes to the bathroom to vomit and inspect himself, including his groin and genitalia, which are covered in massive amounts of blood.
+While wiping himself, he opens the shower curtain and discovers Alice's body in the bathtub.
 Samantha flees the house.
 As she drives, she fades out of consciousness and is involved in a car crash.
-She emerges from the wreckage transformed fully into a zombie.
+She emerges from the wreckage, transformed fully into a zombie.
 Her mother, who has arrived at the scene, begs the police not to shoot Samantha.
 As the police caution Samantha against moving, she lunges at her screaming mother.